fsharpforyou/tour/public/documentation/basics/expressions.md

 # Expressions

-The primary piece of F# syntax is an expression.
-An expression is simply, a block of code that when evaluated, produces a value.
+The most fundamental construct in F# is an expression.
+An expression is a block of code that produces a value when evaluated.

 _Let bindings_ allow you to bind the result of an expression to a name.